TRIBUTARIA – Poetry, Prose, & Art Inspired by Tributaries of the Ohio River Watershed

 And we’ll meet Neal Moore, who’s been canoeing for 17 months, on a journey that will cover 7,500 miles coast to coast.
 Moore hopes to wrap up his 22-month-long trip this December at the Statue of Liberty in New York.
 Recently, he made his way into Appalachia.
 “For many days, I’m in the canoe from from first light until last light,” Moore told Inside Appalachia producer Roxy Todd on a recent stop along the Kanawha River in Charleston, West Virginia.

-“I sort of have to find my landlubber legs when I when I step onto a dock like this at times.
+“I sort of have to find my landlubber legs when I step onto a dock like this at times.
 But for the most part, I actually feel pretty strong,” Moore said.

 First Year of the 22 Rivers Expedition